andrewstillman/IntegratedAbundance_model/README.md

 # IntegratedAbundance_model
-Data and code to run an integrated space use and occupancy model for Black-backed Woodpeckers
+Data and code to run an integrated space use and occupancy model for Black-backed Woodpeckers.

 This repository contains information and explanation for the data and code that accompany the following probject:
 Stillman, A.N., D.R.
 Kaschube, R.L.
 Wilkerson, R.B.
 Siegel, S.C.
 Sawyer, and M.W.
 Tingley.
 2021.
 Incorporating pyrodiversity into